supercharge/docs/packages/sttp.md

 ## Creating an Sttp Instance
-You can create an Sttp instance using the parameterless `Sttp.create()` method:
+You can create a reusable Sttp instance using the parameterless `Sttp.create()` method:

 ```js
 const instance = Sttp.create()